synthbot-anon/horsona/README.md

 - Support for RPG functionality, like HP, XP, and dice rolls based on a rule book
 - Transparent adaptation of video generation prompts to the API & model in use
 - Making & rolling back high level edits to character cards
-- Support continuing prompts, like non-chat GPTs
+- Continue generating the input, as opposed to responding to it (like non-chat GPTs)
-- Support jailbreaks
+- Jailbreak support
-- Support the creation of fine-tuning datasets
+- Fine-tuning dataset creation
+- Speech generation and voice morphing the results
+- Streaming outputs
+- Integration with game engines
+- Actions (function call) outputs

 If you think of other features you want in a general-purpose chatbot library, let me know in the thread.